 The Markit Flash Eurozone Manufacturing PMI edged ever-so-slightly higher, up from 51.0 in January to 51.1 in February.
 This suggests very modest growth in manufacturing activity in February, with better data for new orders (up from 50.6 to 50.9), output (up from 52.1 to 52.2) and exports (up from 50.7 to 51.8).
 Hiring in the Flash Eurozone Composite PMI, which includes all segments of the economy, rose to its highest level since August 2011, but this was primarily in the service sector.
 Indeed, for manufacturers, the pace of employment growth was unchanged in February at 50.6.
 Read More

-Here are the files for this week’s Monday Economic Report:
+Here are the files for this month’s Global Manufacturing Economic Update:

 It has become increasingly clear over the past few weeks that North America stands out as a bright spot in an ever-challenging global economic environment.
 Real GDP in the United States grew an annualized 4.2 percent in the second and third quarters, and U.S. manufacturers remain mostly optimistic about the next year.
 Indeed, the U.S. economy is expected to expand by around 3 percent, its fastest rate in a decade.
 Likewise, Canada and Mexico — our two largest trading partners — have made improvements in their respective economies since earlier this year.
 Canada has the distinction of having the highest purchasing managers’ index (PMI) of any of our top 10 trading partners, holding steady in November at 55.3.
 Read More